polydojo/jispy/LittleJ.md

 There are two more limitations, namely:

+- Identifier names may not include the `$` key.
-- Unless the identifier is `_`, it may not contain dangling underscores.
+- Identifier names may not include dangline (i.e. leading or trailing) underscores.
-- Unless the identifier is `$`, it may not contain any dollar signs.

-Both `_` and `$` are meant to be used as namespaces for standard libraries (currently under development.)
-Programmers are highly discouraged from using them (for any other purpose.)

 #### 6.1.3 No `Foo.prototype`

 `this` comes with its share of goodies, namely the prototype chain.
 Prototypal inheritance is perhaps the best model for code reuse.
 However, JavaScript's implementation of prototypal inheritance is confusing (and perhaps irritating.)